 Fusing beauty with a social conscious, the Armenian Heritage Park on the Greenway is a celebration of immigration.

-The design engages visitors to join together on common ground, commemorating the immigrant experience.More Info (click to expand)
+The design engages visitors to join together on common ground, commemorating the immigrant experience.More Info (click to show all)

 19. Listen to authentic Irish music

 Although cities all over the globe are packed with Irish pubs, Boston has the unique advantage of having a strong and rich Irish history.

 Boston has 100’s of Irish pubs at your disposal.